axelang/axe-docs/docs/features/generics.md

 }
 ```

-In this example, `process_values` does not need to know the exact type of `x` and `y`.
-The call to `add_or_concat` will automatically select the correct `when` clause based on the concrete type provided at the callsite.
+In this example, `process_values` is entirely agnostic about the concrete type of its parameters.
+It simply forwards them to `add_or_concat`, and the compiler determines which `when` clause applies based on the type supplied at the callsite.
+This allows generic abstractions to be layered without losing precision or control over behavior.
+Taken together, these features make generics in Axe expressive without being opaque: type-driven specialization remains explicit in the source code, while the resulting functions behave as if they were hand-written for each supported type.